 - 9 corn tortillas quartered

 - 1 cup refried beans

-- 1 cup black beans drained and rinsed if using canned
+- 1 cup black beans drained and rinsed

 - 1 cup plus 2 tablespoons shredded pepper jack cheese